borenstein-lab/MetaLAFFA/README.md

 `-u`: Download and prepare the UniRef90 database for read mapping and functional annotation.

+`-c`: Optionally, the script can remove intermediate files after they are processed.
+This can save significant disk space, however if something interrupts the script, you may have to start the entire process from the beginning.

-**Note**: This process can be time and resource intensive, taking several hours, ~108GB of free disk space, and ~40GB of RAM.
+**Note**: This process can be time and resource intensive, taking several hours, ~40GB of RAM, and ~300GB of free disk space if not cleaning up intermediate files, or ~150GB if cleaning up intermediate files.
 You may consider running the setup script in a [screen session](https://ss64.com/bash/screen.html), especially when downloading the UniRef90 database for read mapping.

 ### Creating a MetaLAFFA project directory